Suu Kyi convicted again, Australian economist gets 3 years

 Myanmar’s colonial-era official secrets act criminalizes the possession, collection, recording, publishing, or sharing of state information that is “directly or indirectly, useful to an enemy.”
 The charge carries a maximum penalty of 14 years in prison.

-All sessions of the trial, held in a purpose-built courtroom in Naypyitaw’s main prison, were closed to the media and the public.
-The defense lawyers were barred by a gag order from revealing details of the proceedings.
+The trial, like the others involving Suu Kyi, was held in a purpose-built prison courtroom and was closed to the media and the public.
+Defense lawyers were barred by a gag order from revealing details of the proceedings.

-The case that concluded Thursday is one of several faced by Suu Kyi and is widely seen as an effort to discredit her to prevent her return to politics.
+The multiple criminal cases brought against the 77-year-old Suu Kyi are widely seen as an effort to discredit her and to prevent her return to politics.

 Suu Kyi is still being tried on seven counts under the country’s anti-corruption law, with each count punishable by up to 15 years in prison and a fine.